Generic Name: ioversol (eye oh VERS ol)

 Optiray 320 is not expected to harm an unborn baby.
 Tell your doctor if you are pregnant.

-Optiray 320 is injected into a vein or artery through an IV.
+Optiray 320 is given as an infusion into a vein or artery.
 A healthcare provider will give you this injection.

 Drink extra fluids before and after your radiologic test.
 Optiray 320 can cause you to get dehydrated, which can lead to dangerous effects on your kidneys.
 Follow your doctor's instructions about the types and amount of fluids you should drink before and after your test.